 The IRTG is co-chaired by Eckart Hasselbrink and Marika Schleberger

-An Integrated Research Training Group (IRTG) is part of the Collaborative Research Centre1242.
+An Integrated Research Training Group (IRTG) is part of the CRC 1242.
 The IRTG supports the CRC in qualifying the doctoral students for the research programme and for a later career in academia, industry and administration.
-It offers the doctoral students a comprehensive training programme in fundamental sciences and key skills.
+It offers doctoral students a comprehensive training programme in fundamental sciences and key skills.